m3data/collective-futurecrafting/_craft/patterns.md

   background_position="right"
   content="
   <h2>Do as nature does</h2>
   <p>Picture a river system—small streams join to form larger rivers, but each stream keeps its unique character.
-That's how we grow: circles connect into CLANs (Community Learning and Action Nests), CLANs flow into Rhiozomes (bioregional networks), all while keeping their local flavor and context.</p>
+That's how we grow: circles connect into CLANs (Community Learning and Action Nests), CLANs flow into Rhiozomes (bioregional networks), all while keeping their local flavor and context.
+This is manifests in the <a href='#'>protocol</a> of Collective Futurecrafting.</p>
   <details class='accordion'>
     <summary class='accordion__trigger'>Why it works</summary>
     <div class='accordion__content'>